flamelink/flamelink/docs/getting-started.md

 ### Importing/Adding the dependencies

-First make sure that you load the `flamelink` package to your file.
-When using the `<script>` tag version, you need to load both `firebase` and `flamelink` which will then be globally available on the browser's `window` object.
+First ensure that you load the `flamelink` package to your file.
+When using the `<script>` tag version, you will need to load both `firebase` and `flamelink` which will then be globally available on the browser's `window` object.

 Depending on your app setup, you can import the package using `require()` statements: